 3.2 Yield Attributes

 The data on yield-attributing traits are summarized in Table 2.
-A Significantly Maximum number of cobs per plants (2.60) was observed with the application of Nano Urea (4 ml/l) + Zinc (25 kg/ha) in Treatment 9.
+The highest number of cobs per plants (2.60) was observed with the application of Nano Urea (4 ml/l) + Zinc (25 kg/ha) in Treatment 9.
 This result was statistically at par with Treatment 8 (2.23).
-The Maximum number of rows per cobs (14.57) was also recorded in Treatment 9, which was observed with the application of Nano Urea (4 ml/l) + Zinc (25 kg/ha) in.
+The highest number of rows per cobs (14.57) was also recorded in Treatment 9 (Nano Urea (4 ml/l) + Zinc (25 kg/ha)).
 The highest test weight (51.90 g) was noted under Treatment 9, which involved Sulphur (45 kg/ha) + Boron (0.3 %) however, this result was found to be not statistically significant.

 Nano urea + Zn increased plant height, cob length, number of rows per cob, and grain yield.
 Yields improved by 18–25% over control.
-Singh et al. (2021) Foliar nano urea + Zn/Fe improved number of cobs/plants, grains/cob, and grain yield.
+In a similar study by Singh et al. (2021), they observed that Foliar nano urea + Zn/Fe improved number of cobs/plants, grains/cob, and grain yield.

-Maximum grain yield 8.7 t/ha under combined nano urea + Zn.
-(Meena.et.al 2019)
+The highest grain yield 8.7 t/ha under combined nano urea + Zn.
+(Meena et al., 2019)

 3.3 Seed Yield (t/ha)

-The data on seed yield is summarized in Table 2. showed that significantly highest seed yield (4.46 t/ha) was observed with application of Nano Urea (4 ml/hl) + Zinc (25 kg/ha) (Treatment 9).
+The data summarized in Table 2 reveal that the highest seed yield (4.46 t/ha) was observed with application of Nano Urea (4 ml/hl) + Zinc (25 kg/ha) (Treatment 9).
 However, treatment 2 (3.76 t/ha), treatment 6 (3.91 t/ha), treatment 7 (3.74 t/ha), treatment 8 (3.85 t/ha) was found to be statistically at par with the treatment 9.

 Significant and higher grain yield was obtained with application of Zinc (30 kg/ha) may be due to Zn consequently improved physiology of plant and correcting the efficiency of different enzymes, chlorophyll content, IAA hormone and might have improved in nitrate conversion to ammonia in plant leading to higher yield.
 The similar findings were reported by Firdous et al. (2018).
 Further, increased in grain yield with the application of nano urea (4ml/l) might be due to increasing growth of plant parts and metabolic process such as photosynthesis which leads to higher photosynthates accumulation and translocation to the economic parts of the plant.
 The similar findings were reported by Kumar et al. (2020) in rice.